semgrep/semgrep-vscode/README.md

 Opened a file?
 Semgrep will scan it right away!

-### Semgrep App Rules
+### Semgrep Cloud Platform Rules

-Have rules configured for your code on [the Semgrep App](https://semgrep.dev/products/semgrep-app)?
-Login to scan for them!
+Have rules configured for your code on [Semgrep Cloud Platform](https://semgrep.dev/products/cloud-platform)?
+Sign in to use them!

 ### Metavariable Labelling